AdrianaRego/ShortCourseBioinformatics_BB4F/README.md

 #  Python and Conda environment

 Check if you already have python installed.
-You  can do so by typing `python` in your terminal.
+You  can do so by typing `python3` in your terminal.

 Otherwise, install python.
 Type in your terminal:
 ```
 sudo apt update
 ```
 ```
-sudo apt install python3 python3-pip
+sudo apt install python3
 ```

 #  Setting up conda